 New Laund Farm, John Alpe

-The rolling hills of John Alpe’s 1000 acre farm in the Forest of Bowland in Cumbria may look spectacular, but farming in one of the highest counties in England brings major challenges.
+The rolling hills of John Alpe’s 1000 acre farm in the Forest of Bowland in Lancashire may look spectacular, but farming in one of the highest counties in England brings major challenges.

 With land ranging between 500 to 1500 feet above sea level, managing dairy cattle and sheep is tough, especially at a scale needed to be profitable – something many farmers have struggled with in recent years.